My next adventure: Porto (Portugal) – May 2025

 Although the streets around the majority of Lisbon are made to look like cobbles with mosaic patterns, the surfaces are, in fact, rather smooth to roll around on (a little like Bratislava).
 After a short wander, we stumbled upon the majestic Santa Justa Lift…

 As you approach said structure, you will note that it is enshrouded by steps.
-Following advice from another blog, one PA went to inform the relevant individuals, however, as we were waiting beside the lift, the operator spotted us and quickly took us to the accessible entrance.
+Following advice from another blog, one went to inform the relevant individuals, however, as we were waiting beside the lift, the operator spotted us and quickly took us to the accessible entrance.
 In addition to this, the operator accepted our Metro cards…

 The plan for tomorrow is to hop on the Metro (again!) to explore the Parque das Nações area which was initially built for the 1998 Expo and has since been expanded into a modern space (in contrast to today) consisting of an architectural gem of a train station (which keeps appearing on various TV programmes), an enjoyable cable car and more!

-I would say around 50% of the Metro system in Lisbon possess lifts which is great compared to 33% of the London Underground.
+One would say around 50% of the Metro system in Lisbon possess lifts which is great compared to 33% of the London Underground.
 However, the only caveat is that the train isn’t quite flush with the platform making for a small step.
 There is an option to request a ramp from staff (if you know a little Portuguese) or simply perform a wheelie!
 All in all, it’s a great way to explore the city…

 The plan for tomorrow is to catch the Metro down to the waterfront and then meander our way through the city centre stopping by the Santa Justa lift and sampling the famous Portuguese Custard Tarts!